justinjames123/Countdown-Using-Python/README.md

 # Simple-Python-Countdown-
-This is a Countdown Clock Made In Python
+This is a Countdown Clock Made In Python.
+This is My 2'nd Project On Pyton Hope You Guys Like It.